 From signed agreement to first Weekly Pulse in under a week.

-Planistry is designed to be low-friction.
-Your active involvement is limited to providing historical data files during setup and configuring scheduled report emails going forward.
-Everything else is handled by Planistry.
+Zero IT involvement.
+Your active role is limited to providing historical data files and configuring scheduled report emails.
+Everything else — ingestion, baselines, validation — is handled by Planistry.

 Three steps.
 Then it runs.